ichortower/FontSmasher/docs/author-guide.md

-This field is optional, and in most cases it is not recommended to specify it at all, since AboveBaseline and BelowBaseline handle vertical positioning, and LeftSideBearing and RightSideBearing are indistinguishable in practice from Left and Right padding.
+This field is optional, and in most cases it is not recommended to specify it at all, since AboveBaseline and BelowBaseline handle vertical positioning, and LeftSideBearing and RightSideBearing are mostly indistinguishable from Left and Right padding.
 But if you wish to specify any part of it, you can just list the parts you want and omit the others.

-(the Left and Right padding values are considered part of the glyph, even though they are whitespace, while the Bearing values are not part of the glyph;
+(the Left and Right padding values are considered part of the glyph, and so are always rendered, while the LeftSideBearing is omitted if this glyph is the first on its line of text.
+The difference is nearly imperceptible, and generally the bearing behavior is the more desirable)
-but they accomplish the same goal of putting more space around the glyph's visible form)

 </td>
 </tr>